| Title: | Detect and Check for Separation and Infinite Maximum Likelihood Estimates |

 number of allowed IWLS iterations is fixed starting from 1 to

-(by setting control = glm.control(maxit = j)
+nsteps (by setting control = glm.control(maxit = j),

-takes values 1, ..., nsteps in
+where j takes values 1, ..., nsteps in

-).
-For each value of maxit
+glm().
+For each value of maxit, the estimated

 asymptotic standard errors are divided to the corresponding ones

-from control = glm.control(maxit = 1)
+from control = glm.control(maxit = 1).
+Then, based on the

 results in Lesaffre & Albert (1989), if the sequence of ratios in